Research Experience for Undergraduates

 - Learn how to write and typeset a professional mathematics article using LaTeX.

 - Learn how to prepare and deliver an excellent talk on mathematics.

-- Fun team-building social activities.
+- Participate in fun team-building social activities.
 Past activities have included: